j1o1h1n/vgaplanets-sitrep/README.md

 ## Install

-To install this project, download from githu=b and install these dependencies.
+To install this project, download from github and install these dependencies.

 ```
 pip install textual requests httpx textual_plotext